 "A demonstrated commitment to diversity is smart marketing, especially to major corporations," according to Norm Clark, principal of Altman Weil, Inc. " If you compare the composition of the law departments of the Fortune 100 with the AmLaw 100 law firms, there is a substantially greater representation of women and minorities in leadership roles in the Fortune 100 companies."

 A 1995 survey of more than 800 randomly selected Chicago lawyers conducted by Heinz, Laumann, and Nelson and reported by the American Bar Foundation (ABF) found, "while women and men are equally likely to work currently in large law firms, they hold different positions.
-Of the men currently in large firms, 58% are partners.
-Of the women in this setting, 75% work as associates.
+Of the men currently in large firms, 58 percent are partners.
+Of the women in this setting, 75 percent work as associates.
 Although the women in large firms are, on average, at an earlier stage in their careers, the pattern is not totally explained by professional seniority."
-According to a model developed by Robert Nelson and ABF Research Assistant, Kathleen Hull, "an average respondent who is male has a 40% probability of being a firm partner whereas an average respondent who is female has only a 16% probability."
+According to a model developed by Robert Nelson and ABF Research Assistant, Kathleen Hull, "an average respondent who is male has a 40 percent probability of being a firm partner whereas an average respondent who is female has only a 16 percent probability."

-According to the Association of the Bar of the City of New York in a 1996 release, minorities comprise less than 3% of partners in law firms nationwide.
+According to the Association of the Bar of the City of New York in a 1996 release, minorities comprise less than 3 percent of partners in law firms nationwide.

 Robert Murphy, President of ASSIGNED COUNSEL in Philadelphia, Pennsylvania, observes from his experience, "Identifying minority candidates is a challenge in the legal recruiting field, whether the need is for a permanent hire or a contract assignment.
 Minority candidates should understand that their resumes need not focus on being part of a minority group, but they cheat themselves if that fact is not made known.
 This includes resumes sent directly to potential employers."
 Robert Murphy is perhaps, the only minority who has substantial ownership in and is the chief operating officer of a multi-office, multimillion dollar legal staffing company.